Axiom A versus Newhouse phenomena for Benedicks-Carleson toy models: Proof of Theorem B

 In particular, it follows that

-where In the sequel, we fix two positive constants $\la_0, \la_1$ such that $\la_0<\la_1 <1$ and Concerning the proof of proposition~\ref{pdom}, we observe that $(1,0)$ is an invariant direction by $DF$ and, moreover, it is the natural candidate to be the expansive one.
-Therefore, the existence of a dominated splitting follows once we build up an invariant cone field around $(1,0)$.
+where In the sequel, we fix two positive constants $\la_0, \la_1$ such that $\la_0<\la_1 <1$ and Concerning the proof of Theorem \ref{hyp}, we observe that $(1,0)$ is an invariant direction by $DF$ and, moreover, it is the natural candidate to be the expanding one.
+Therefore, the existence of a dominated splitting follows once we build up a proper invariant cone field around $(1,0)$.
 To perform this task, first we need the next lemma.